Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/4_premint.md

 # Preminting NFTs

-Pre-minting is the process of preparing NFT metadata and assets before the actual on-chain minting happens.
+Pre-minting is the process of preparing NFT metadata and assets, before the actual on-chain minting happens.

 **IMPORTANT**: Please note that your users will not be able to mint or claim more items than what you have preminted.
 You can add more items anytime, even after the project has been deployed.